 At the best of times, Fox anchorwomen are an aggressive amalgam of furiously gyrating facial muscles and staccato Pidgin English.
 But to watch these women doing the Countdown to Obliterating Iraq segments was like watching bitches on heat.
 One anchorwoman’s memorable Freudian slip was to express disappointment that there was as yet no “evidence that’ll give us an excuse [her words] to attack Iraq.”

 Since the Bush war whirl began, the intellectual climate has changed so rapidly that such faux pas didn’t even register with viewers.
 The American people had taken this war, its propaganda, and its prosecutors to their hearts—perverted warpath patriotism was what was getting the folks hot.
 People who are in a constant state of heightened emotional arousal tend to want to remain that way; the emotions are self-reinforcing.

-The president and his advisers knew that to keep the people tuned-out, they had to keep them turned-on.
+The president, Bush, and his advisers knew that to keep the people tuned-out, they had to keep them turned-on.
 Simpler than the Stay On Heat principle is the bully convention.
 It explains why the impressive display of aggression by the North Koreans was a winner that kept Bullyboy at bay.

 It was not Iraq that raised the specter of a “Third World War,” after announcing its withdrawal from the world’s foremost nuclear arms-control treaty.
 And it wasn’t Saddam’s relatively subdued rhetoric that sent U.S. Assistant Secretary of State James Kelly scampering to consult with China, Singapore, Indonesia, and Japan.
 The Iraqi state-controlled press might not have been particularly complimentary about Americans.